longzheng/open-dynamic-export/docs/configuration/battery.md

 ### Battery Not Charging Despite Excess Solar

-- Check `batterySocMaxPercent` - battery may be at maximum SOC
+- Check `batterySocMaxPercent` - battery may be at maximum SoC
 - Verify `batteryChargeMaxWatts` is not too restrictive
 - Check if export limit is consuming all available power (use `battery_first` mode)

 ### Battery Not Discharging When Importing

-- Check `batterySocMinPercent` - battery may be at minimum SOC
+- Check `batterySocMinPercent` - battery may be at minimum SoC
 - Verify `batteryDischargeMaxWatts` is sufficient
 - Check battery control is enabled and working